DurhamARC/metalation-calculator/README.md

 ### Wordpress Plugin

-The Wordpress Plugin (currently a work in progress) allows Wordpress authors to add a calculator as a new block in a Wordpress page.
-The aim is to allow authors to customise the default values.
+The Wordpress Plugin allows Wordpress authors to add a calculator as a new block in a Wordpress page, allowing Wordpress authors to customise the default values for availability.

 To work on/test the plugin, follow the development instructions at https://developer.wordpress.org/block-editor/getting-started/devenv/ to set up a Wordpress development environment.